 Introduction The Comma Separated File format, or just CSV, especifies a data type store in a tabular manner.
 Each line represent a record, and each field is delimited by a comma or another separator character.
 This format is accepted by popular tools like Excel, LibreOffice and Google Docs, and by most of programming languages.
 In […]

 Leading media organizations are using Datawrapper, a simple and free tool, to improve their storytelling this way.
 Datawrapper is an interactive chart app that can be embedded into stories such as this one, which shows the Nigerian government’s proposed budget in 10 charts.
+No related posts.

 Open Refine (previously Google Refine) is a data cleaning software that uses your web browser as an interface.
 This means it will look like it runs on the internet but all your data remains on your machine and you do not need internet connection to work with it.
+No related posts.